CloudinitFrance/cognito-api/README.md

 - 6 Lambdas layers.

-- 3 S3 buckets: for terraform infrastructure and MFA storing.
+- 2 S3 buckets: for terraform infrastructure and MFA storing.

 - 1 DynamoDB table for terraform infrastructure collaboration lock.

 - 1 ACM Certificate for the Rest API.

-- 2 Route53 records.
+- 2 Route53 records for the ACM verification and the API custom domain.

 ## Cost estimation